 Bill C-422 has been in the works since 2009.
 It has been delayed, tabled and kept from a vote for nearly four years, but family law reform advocates say that this year might be the year.
 More politicians like MPP Bob Bailey have been using their clout to get advocates' voices heard.
 Bailey recently asked the Attorney General of Ontario to meet with local advocates and hear them out, according to The Observer.

-Custody battles and fathers' rights attorneys
+Custody battles and fathers' rights

 While things are looking up for fathers' custody rights, it is still somewhat difficult for dads to get shared custody of kids in a divorce.
-Consult with a divorce attorney to understand what you need to do, say and demonstrate in order to convince a family court judge to award you shared custody of your children.
+Consult with a divorce lawyer to understand what you need to do, say and demonstrate in order to convince a family court judge to award you shared custody of your children.